Rail travel in Germany

 BahnCard 25, entitling the holder to a 25% discount

 BahnCard[dead link] holders get discounts on all standard DB tickets.
 A BahnCard can be of great use if you plan to travel by train a lot or a long-term stay in Germany.
 BahnCards are typically valid for one year from the date of purchase and are renewed automatically unless cancelled in writing at least six weeks before the end of validity.
 They can be bought at train stations for immediate discounts.
 If you do that you'll get a temporary (paper) card and you will need to supply a European postal address to get the proper plastic card.
 Alternatively, one can purchase a 'digital' BahnCard on the DB Navigator app; upon completion, a barcode which contains important information about your subscription will be generated and you can retrieve it whenever you open the app.
 Ticket inspectors on trains will normally insist that you present not only your ticket, but also the BahnCard used to claim any discount and some form of official ID with a photo.
 You may present your 'digital' BahnCard in lieu of the physical one during inspection.
+Starting June 2024 all BahnCards will be digital only, physical plastic cards will remain valid until their expiration date or cancellation.

 The BahnCard discount doesn't necessarily apply to all regional transport day tickets, but some do offer their own discounts for BahnCard holders.
 BahnCard holders can also get discounts on international trains, as long as the journey originates or terminates somewhere in Germany.